Subhodip1307/word-to-mp3-file/README.md

 ```
 Second is download the whole file as zip.
 And you can run the .exe file in the download file.

+After successfuly downloading it just run the exe file